 We could say Internal URL is simply an alias for the same site.
 Which means when users type this URL in browser SharePoint redirects them to Public URL of this Web Application.

-This is an other URL configured / mapped to the SharePoint Web Application.
-This URL is completely looks different than the actual URL of the Web Application.
-However this URL will be pointed / linked to the same Web Application.
+This is the other URL configured/mapped to the SharePoint Web Application.
+This URL completely looks different than the actual URL of the Web Application.
+However, this URL will be pointed/linked to the same Web Application.

 1. User requested SharePoint site and it must be resolved in DNS fist and then it will routed back to load balancer (or) SharePoint Web Front End Server (SP-WFE)

 2. IN WFE, IIS will receive the request and look for an IIS binding or an IIS Site

 3. Once IIS matches the one of the Sites then the request will go to SharePoint and render the SharePoint site to user